Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 Have I got what it takes to run a successful blog?
 How’s my blogging journey coming along?

-In these two years of blogging, I have seen a lot of ups and downs.
+In the two years of blogging, I have seen a lot of ups and downs.
 I’m afraid these lows and highs would continue to sway me through this thing called life.
-(Update 2022: Standing at close to five years of blogging, the only thing I can testify to is the continuous uphills and downhills.)
+(Update 2022: Standing at close to five years of blogging, the only thing I can testify to is the continuous uphills and downhills.
+Here are seven scintillating years of On My Canvas, and even in 2025, after eight years of blogging, if the sun sets, it rises, too.)

 As a new blogger, I have learned a lot during the last two years, and I see myself falling and getting up every day.

-Growth and learning — these seem to be the two constants on the blogging path further down the road.
-I cannot speak about the pace, but if speed breakers come, highways wait, too.
+Growth and learning-these seem to be the two constant companions down the road.
+I cannot speak about the pace, but if speed breakers come, highways await, too.

 Related Read: Highlights of 2018 – Blogging, Writing, and Living as a Digital Nomad.